FGGS-LiDAR: Ultra-Fast, GPU-Accelerated Simulation from General 3DGS Models to LiDAR: Method

+Here, $(\mathbf{o},\mathbf{L})$ denote the origin and size of the scene AABB, and $\oslash$ is elementwise division.
+We radix-sort primitives by $m_i$ and infer the hierarchy from the longest common prefix (LCP) of adjacent codes:

+Node AABBs are then computed by parallel bottom-up reduction.
+The resulting hierarchy enables efficient Gaussian-to-occupancy conversion.

-\textbf{Grid query and occupancy evaluation.} The next step is to convert AABBs in BVH to a binary occupancy volume $V$ for mesh reconstruction.
-We partition the volumetric grid into tiles of size \(B^3\), and for a tile with AABB \(\mathcal{B}_{\text{tile}}\), we cull candidates by intersecting per-Gaussian AABBs \(b_i\):
+\textbf{Grid query and occupancy evaluation.} The LBVH is used to accelerate density evaluation on the voxel grid by restricting each tile to a small set of candidate Gaussians.
+We partition the grid into tiles of size $B^3$ voxels, and for each tile AABB $\mathcal{B}_{\text{tile}}$ we cull candidate Gaussians by intersecting their AABBs.